 Head down to the HiRoller Indoor Skating Rink and try your hands (feet) on roller-skating or inline-skating!
 That's a way to have rolling good fun with the family!

 Ball-pits, slides, trampolines and more!
-There are many options for indoor playgrounds, and our ultimate list of indoor playgrounds might help you decide on the best one to visit!
+There are many options for indoor playgrounds, and our list of the best indoor playgrounds in Singapore to have all the fun!